Duy-Phuong/react-docs/react-2nd-edition.md

 ### 4. Redirecting Login or Logout

-So by default if we use browser router behind the scenes or re-act router is doing some work for us
+So by default if we use browser router behind the scenes or react router is doing some work for us

 it's creating an instance of something called a browser history and it's registering it with our new router but we can actually go through that process manually.